-Laminitis is a painful condition, characterised by inflammation of the laminae of the foot (hoof).
+Laminitis is a painful condition characterised by inflammation of the laminae of the foot (hoof).
 This inflammation and subsequent damage can lead to extreme and crippling pain for a horse or pony.
 Contact a vet immediately if you see any possible signs of laminitis.
 Whatever the cause of laminitis, the care and management afterwards follow the same principles.

 Laminitis can strike horses and ponies at any point, however, there are periods throughout the year when the risk is heightened, including spring, summer and autumn.
+Other hormonal changes in the horse can be responsible for the disease, which your vet may discuss testing for with you.

 Horses and ponies that have suffered from the condition before need careful management to minimise the risk of recurrence.
-Here are some of the key things you need to know when caring for a horse or pony that is prone to laminitis.

 Suitable feed